magv/feynson/README.md

   to a reordering) if the families are isomorphic, and will make one a subset of the other if one family is isomorphic to a subsector of another family.

+* **zero-sectors** [-s] *spec-file*

+  Print a list of all zero sectors of a given integral family.

+  The input specification file should be a list of four
+  elements:
+  1) a list of all propagator momenta (e.g. "(l1-q)^2");
+  2) a list of cut flags, "0" for normal propagators, "1" for cut propagators;
+  3) a list of all loop momenta (e.g. "l1");
+  4) and a list of external invariant substitutions (e.g.
+     "{q^2, 1}").

+  The output will be a list of zero sectors, each denoted by an integer s=2^{i_1-1} + ... + 2^{i_n-1}, where i_k are the indices of denominators that belong to this sector (counting from 1).

+  If the -s flag is given, the output will be shortened by only listing the topmost zero sectors: all the remaining zero sectors are their subsectors.

+  Every sector that is missing a cut propagator of its supersectors will be reported as zero.

+* **ufx** *spec-file*

+  Print Feynman parametrization (U, F, X) of an integral defined by a set of propagators.

+  The input specification file should be a list of three
+  elements:
+  1) a list of all propagators, e.g. "(l1-q)^2";
+  2) a list of all loop momenta, e.g. "l1";
+  3) and a list of external invariant substitutions, e.g.
+     "{q^2, 1}".

+  The output will be a list of three items: the U polynomial, the F polynomial, and the list of Feynman parameter variables.

 ## OPTIONS